Elendrial/TextBased-Dungeon-Crawler/README.md

 TODO list:
 - Add a decent floor generation system.
 - Add a status effect system.
-- Add ranged combat for player.
+- Fix combat.
+It just doesn't work (also ranged combat system).
 - Make things more consistent.
 - Add more Entities/Items
-- Add score system
 - Check if possible to avoid casting in 'x'List without bloat.
 - Print out the commands in alphabetical order.